 You will of course have to let your customers know about this /a/subscriptions/manage URL.
 The best way to achieve that would be to add it to their account menu.

 You can try to automatically add this link in the Installation section of the app settings.
 If for some reason, the automatic installation doesn't succeed, then you can contact us or manually add the link to your theme Liquid files.

 You can follow our instructions on how to manually add the link to your account menu here: https://www.sealsubscriptions.com/articles/add-link-to-subscriptions-list.

 Can the customer edit his subscription?Yes, you can turn on specific functionalities, which allow your customers to edit their subscriptions.
 For now, they can change their email address, edit their shipping info, change the subscription interval, add/remove products, change the quantity of the products in the subscription and of course cancel and reactivate their subscription.

-If you can't use Shopify Payments, then you can still use the app in recurring invoices mode.
+If you can't use Shopify Payments or PayPal Express, then you can still use the app in recurring invoices mode.
 This way, you just create a recurring invoices subscription rule and when your customers subscribe and the time comes to pay for their next recurring order, the app will send them an automatic email reminder with the checkout link where they can pay for the recurring order.
 The app WON'T automatically charge your customers for subscriptions created in this mode.
 The customers will go to a normal checkout in your store (Shopify Checkout) and will be able to use any payment method you have configured in your store.

 Can I give my customers a subscription discount?Yes, of course.
 You can configure the discount in the Subscription Rule configuration.